Year Group 6

-Only children in year five or six who walk to and from school on their own may bring in a mobile phone, however, this should be turned off and placed in a clear plastic bag before they come onto the school site.
-These will be handed in to the class teacher who will keep them locked away until the end of the day.
+Only children in year five or six who walk to and from school on their own may bring in a mobile phone.
+Once on the school premises they must be turned off and be handed in to the class teacher who will keep them locked away until the end of the day.

 Children are not to bring their own pencil case into school from home - all equipment your child requires for their learning will be provided by the school.

 Start & End of the School Day

-Year 6 parents considering allowing their children to walk home from school unaccompanied, must complete a form (available from the school website), and permission for this must be granted by the Headteacher.
+Year 6 parents considering allowing their children to walk home from school unaccompanied, must complete a form and permission for this must be granted by the Headteacher.
 Please click here to complete the online form /virtual-office/forms/permission-to-walk-home-year-5-and-6),

 Year Group Specific Information

-During the Summer term, children usually have an opportunity to take part in a week's residential visit.
+During the Summer term, children will have an opportunity to take part in a week's residential visit.
 Keep an eye out on ParentMail for further information.

-Year 6 SATs will take place from Monday 8th May 2023 to Thursday 11th May 2023.
-Attend the presentation at the curriculum evening and look out for important information regarding this and find out how you can help support and prepare your child for the tests.
+Year 6 SATs will take place from Tuesday 9th May 2023 to Friday 12th May 2023.
+Please see the presentation by clicking on the tab opposite to find out more about the statutory tests, and how we can work together to support and prepare your child for the tests.